wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 *   (c) Any national Office may notify the International Bureau that it does not wish to receive copies as provided for in subparagraph (b), in which case that subparagraph shall not be applicable in respect of that Office.

-### Article 14 Certain Defects in the International Application
+### Article 14---Certain Defects in the International Application

 *   (1)(a) The receiving Office shall check whether the international application contains any of the following defects, that is to say: